 introducing our missionaries...

 Tony & Janet have served with NCEM since 1991, beginning in Pelly Crossing, Yukon.
-They tell how that came about:
+They tell how it all came about:

 Tony grew up going to church in southern Manitoba — walking there most Sundays, as his parents were often out of town for business on weekends.